Pic: Taylor family/Aircrew Remembered

 Call sign: AJ-K

 Second wave.
 Shot down on outward flight and crashed into sea.

 Alastair James Taylor was born in Alves, Morayshire on 19 December 1922.
-He was the older of the two sons of Stephen and Sarah Taylor, and his brother also served in the RAF.
+He was the older of the two sons of Stephen and Sarah Taylor, and his brother Charles also served ass a flight engineer in the RAF.
 His home village was just a few miles from two locations – Kinloss and Lossiemouth – which would become very familiar to the personnel of Bomber Command in the war years.
-He went to Elgin Academy..
+He went to Elgin Academy.

 He joined the RAF as an apprentice at RAF Halton in January 1939, and served in ground crew until selected for flight engineer training at No 4 School of Technical Training at RAF St Athan in the summer of 1942.
 After qualification, he was posted to 1654 Conversion Unit in December 1942, where he crewed up with Vernon Byers and his colleagues.
 The crew arrived at Bottesford to join 467 Squadron on 3 February 1943, and had flown on just three operations by the time they were posted to 617 Squadron at the end of March.